Viscoelastic response and anisotropic hydrodynamics in Weyl semimetals: Kubo approach to viscoelastic response

 Let us begin with the case of the canonical stress tensor.
 The complete result for the real part of the static viscoelasticity tensor is too bulky to be presented in the main text; it is given in Eq.~(\ref{App-kubo-two-band-stat}).
 We show the dependence of the few components of the viscoelasticity tensor in Fig.~\ref{fig_viscoelasticity_stat_two_band}.
 As one can see from the figure, the static part of the viscoelasticity tensor $\text{Re }\eta_{\mu \nu \alpha \beta}^{\text{stat}}(\Omega)$ shows no kinklike features at $|\mu| =\gamma m$ where two pockets of the Fermi surface merge.
 This follows from the fact that parts of the viscoelasticity tensor with $\Theta \left( \gamma m -|\mu| \right)$ are $\propto \left( \gamma m -|\mu| \right)^{5/2}$, hence they have continuous derivatives.

-For small Fermi level, $|\mu| \ll \gamma m$, the viscoelasticity tensor acquires a compact form:
+For small Fermi energy, $|\mu| \ll \gamma m$, the viscoelasticity tensor acquires a compact form:

 where we also substituted $2\gamma \sqrt{m} \to v_F$.
-The above viscoelasticity tensor deviates from that in the linear model, cf. Eq.~(\ref{Kubo-Weyl-eta-stat}), because expansion in $|\mu| \ll \gamma m$ still allows for higher-order anisotropy corrections to contribute to $\text{Re}\,\eta_{\mu \nu \alpha \beta}^{\text{stat}}(\Omega)$.
+The above viscoelasticity tensor deviates from that in the linearized model, cf. Eq.~(\ref{Kubo-Weyl-eta-stat}), because expansion in $|\mu| \ll \gamma m$ still allows for higher-order anisotropy corrections to contribute to $\text{Re}\,\eta_{\mu \nu \alpha \beta}^{\text{stat}}(\Omega)$.
+This result shows that the linearized model of a Weyl semimetal captures only the key qualitative features of the viscoelastic response, such as the scaling with the chemical potential and the separation between the Weyl nodes.
+Numerical values of the components of the viscoelastic response tensor, however, can be different in different models of semimetals.
 The static part of the viscoelasticity tensor is also reproduced in the kinetic approach, see Sec.~\ref{sec:Kinetics}.
 Note that since $\sqrt{m}$ plays the same role as the momentum space separation $b_z$ in the linearized model, there is a correspondence between the third term in the square brackets in Eq.~(\ref{Kubo-stat-two-band-mull1}) and a term proportional to $\propto b_{\mu} b_{\alpha}$ in the linearized model, cf. Eqs.~(\ref{Kubo-Weyl-eta-stat}) and (\ref{Kubo-stat-two-band-mull1}).

 In the opposite limit of the Fermi energy away from the Weyl nodes, $|\mu| \gg \gamma m$, we obtain

 The inherent anisotropy of the electron energy spectrum of the two-band model is clearly imprinted in the viscoelasticity tensor leading to its highly anisotropic form.